ssokolovskaya98/telnyx-reservation-assistant/README.md

 ## Architecture Overview

-*Database: PostgreSQL on Render with three core tables:
+#### **Database** (PostgreSQL on Render)  with three core tables:

-  1.restaurants – restaurant info
+1. restaurants – restaurant info
 2. availability – date/time slots
 3. reservations – customer bookings

-*Backend (FastAPI):
+#### **Backend** (FastAPI)

-  *Exposes REST APIs for availability, booking, and cancellation *Implements an MCP server for Telnyx Assistant integration
+- Exposes REST APIs for availability, booking, and cancellation
+- Implements an MCP server for Telnyx Assistant integration

-*Telnyx Assistant:
+#### **Telnyx Assistant**

-  *Connected to MCP server via webhook
+- Connected to MCP server via webhook
-  *Configured with dynamic variables, instructions, and a chosen voice *Linked to a purchased phone number for real world calling
+- Configured with dynamic variables, instructions, and a chosen voice
+- Linked to a purchased phone number for real world calling

 ---